sebastien-helbert/capeint/webapp/README.md

 Run `grunt` for building and `grunt serve` for preview.

 ## Ship and run with Docker

-Run `docker build -t shelbert/capeint-webapp:1.0 .` to package app as a docker image Run `docker run -p80:80 shelbert/capeint-webapp:1.0 ` to package app as a docker image
+Run `docker build -t capeint-webapp .` to package app as a docker image and `docker run -p80:80 capeint-webapp` to run the docker container (available at http://localhost:80)

 ## Testing